-Video games and online gaming are some of the most popular forms of entertainment, especially for young men.
+Video games have become some of the most popular forms of entertainment for both men and women.
 But is there a dangerous dark side of gaming?

 It started innocently, like so many things do.
 Rob (name changed to protect identity) was just having a good time hanging out with friends.
 But what started off as just having fun turned into something far more serious.